 In other words, just because you choose to use one of them doesn’t mean you can’t use the other.
-In fact, you can link your Shopify store to Amazon for selling your stuff on Amazon too!
+In fact, you can link your own Shopify online business to Amazon for selling your stuff on Amazon too!

 But I’m getting ahead of myself.

 If you’re not sure whether to choose Shopify or Amazon for your ecommerce website, read on as I score both platforms according to not one but 10 criteria.

 At the end of the guide, you should have a pretty good idea of their pros and cons, and whether Shopify or Amazon might be right for you.

 Setup is easy and the platform is simple to use.
 Hosting is also taken care of for you, so you can spend less time juggling the technical backend work and more time running your own online business.

 There is a wide range of online website themes available, so you can customize your own online business look to exactly how you want it to be.

 Ownership of the sales channel